Verified-Intelligence/auto_LiRPA/README.md

 ## Installation

 Python 3.7+ and PyTorch 1.11+ are required.
-PyTorch 1.11 is recommended, although other recent versions might also work.
 It is highly recommended to have a pre-installed PyTorch that matches your system and our version requirement.
 See [PyTorch Get Started](https://pytorch.org/get-started).